 P. Government Funded Property

-Given that the University often uses equipment purchased with federal funds, it is required to comply with the Office of Management and Budget (OMB) Circulars A-21 and A-110, Federal Acquisition Regulations (FAR) Part 45 and all agency regulations as stated in the particular grant agreements.
+Given that the University often uses equipment purchased with federal funds, it is required to comply with the Office of Management and Budget (OMB) Circular 2 CFR 200, Federal Acquisition Regulations (FAR) Part 45 and all agency regulations as stated in the particular grant agreements.

 Specifically, these requirements apply to the need for an effective Property management program to ensure that costly research Property is fully utilized and that unnecessary purchases of additional Property are avoided.

-Because of the variance in rules and regulations across agencies for managing government funded Property, it is emphasized that Principal Investigators and contract officers must be familiar with specific contractual requirements before initiating the following processes: (1) acquisition, (2) cannibalization, (3) disposal, (4) safekeeping, (5) vesting of title, and (6) accountability.
+Because of the variance in rules and regulations across agencies for managing government funded Property, it is emphasized that Principal Investigators and Research Office staff must be familiar with specific contractual requirements before initiating the following processes: (1) acquisition, (2) cannibalization, (3) disposal, (4) safekeeping, (5) vesting of title, and (6) accountability.

 1. Equipment Screening and Acquisition